The Lawrence Arms: Signing to Fat Wreck Chords

-The band's split with The Chinkees had brought them to the attention of Fat Mike of NOFX, who signed them to his Fat Wreck Chords label in late 2001.
-Their first release on the label was a 7" vinyl single, part of the label's "Fat Club" series of 7" records.
+The band's split with the Chinkees had brought them to the attention of Fat Mike of NOFX, who signed them to his Fat Wreck Chords label in late 2001.
+Their first release on the label was a 7-inch vinyl single, part of the label's "Fat Club" series of 7-inch records.
 This was followed by the full-length album Apathy and Exhaustion, released in 2002.
 The album spawned the band's second music video, for the song "Porno and Snuff Films," and they toured extensively with NOFX and other bands from the Fat label.

 Their next album was 2003's The Greatest Story Ever Told.
 Their most ambitious album to date, it demonstrated the band members' continued growth as musicians and songwriters and included extensive footnotes to the lyrics detailing their many references to history, literature, and pop culture.
 It also showed an evolution in the band's vocal style.
 Kelly had sung most of the vocals on their first album, while on subsequent releases he and McCaughan had split vocal duties almost equally from one song to the next, with Kelly's voice tending to sound more harsh and urgent while McCaughan's sounds more relaxed and melodic.
 With this release, however, the two began to move towards more of a duet style of singing which would feature prominently on their next album.
 Extensive touring following the album's release saw the band on the road for much of 2003 and 2004.
 They also contributed a song to the Fat Wreck Chords Rock Against Bush, Vol. 2 compilation, leading up to the 2004 presidential election and became involved with the Punk Voter campaign.

 The Lawrence Arms also played a portion of the 2004 Warped Tour, but the band's attitude towards the tour resulted in controversy.
 In a 2006 interview, Kelly claimed that the band "did like seven days of it and we got kicked off it, banned for life" for "pointing out the obvious flaws of the Warped Tour, on stage while the people running the Warped Tour were watching us."
 When asked his opinion of the tour, Kelly responded: